-On June 12, 1967, the Supreme Court ruled unanimously in favor of Richard and Mildred Loving, a couple that had been sentenced to a year in prison for having an interracial marriage, which was still illegal in 16 states up to that time due to the Racial Integrity Act of 1924.
+June 12, 1967, was a watershed day in the history of civil rights in the United States, for the Supreme Court ruled unanimously in favor of Richard and Mildred Loving, a couple that had been sentenced to a year in prison for having an interracial marriage, which was still illegal in 16 states up to that time due to the Racial Integrity Act of 1924.
 Chief Justice Earl Warren argued that the 14th Amendment “requires that the freedom of choice to marry not be restricted by individuous racial discrimination.
 Under our Constitution, the freedom to marry, or not marry, a person of another race resides with the individual and cannot be infringed by the State.”

 For many of us born well after those events, it’s difficult to imagine a world where interracial marriage was an issue.
 And yet, official teaching manuals of The Church of Jesus Christ of Latter-day Saints still contain some language dissuading mixed-race relationships.
 An Aaronic Priesthood manual as well as a marriage course manual both feature a quote from President Spencer W. Kimball about seeking commonalities among potential mates, including being of similar race.
 To be sure, these are small mentions from a few non-prominent manuals, but they still exist as living curricula.

 But before getting into that, some context.
 The Church does not currently say much of anything about interracial relationships other than they are not forbidden.
 Interracial sealings occur in LDS temples, both for the living and for the dead.
 Interracial couples live their lives as others would do.

 However, it was not always the case.
 Early pioneers witnessed Brigham Young and subsequent Church presidents condemn interracial relationships repeatedly, typically couched in language about the seed of Cain.
 As recently as 1954, Apostle Mark E. Peterson was quoted as saying “To intermarry with a Negro is to forfeit a Nation of Priesthood holders.”